 The American Lung Association of Minnesota recognizes indoor elements, including VOCs to be threats to our respiratory health.
 Over 40 million people in America suffer from allergens.
-However, there are some plants we can use to combat these dangers.
+However, there are some plants we can use to combat these dangers and promote clean breathing.

 Gerbera daisies remove the chemical trichloroethylene that is frequently used in industrial products.